What Is Compulsive Exercise?

 Parents might notice that their child:

-seems to base self-worth on the number of workouts completed and the effort put
+- seems to base self-worth on the number of workouts completed and the effort put into training

 How Is Compulsive Exercise Diagnosed?